 Background check is required.
 This is a live-in position requiring the employee to reside in a Residence Hall apartment.
 A meal plan is provided during the academic year.
 This position has a three-year term limit.

-SUPERVISION- Select, train, supervise, motivate, and evaluate paraprofessional staff, i.e. Resident Advisors, Peer Mentors, and Desk Attendants.
+SUPERVISION--Select, train, supervise, motivate, and evaluate paraprofessional staff, i.e. Resident Advisors, Peer Mentors, Program Assistants, and Desk Attendants.
 Coordinate the overall delivery of services provided through the residence hall front desk.